department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/individual-interviews/conversation-guide.md

 - How may shift changes impact patient tracking?

 ## 3) Admin Level - 20 minutes
--	Can you tell me about how check-in works at your site?
+-	How does check-in work at your site?
     -	What about check-in is important to you in your role?
       - How do you access the information you need about check-in?
       - What are you looking for in that information?